 All horticulture samples are freighted overnight directly to the contracted analytical laboratory.
 If necessary, the laboratory then forwards samples to a second laboratory for additional analysis.

-A set portion of almond and macadamia samples are also subjected to phosphine and/or heavy metals screening.
+According to agreed industry sampling rates, a set portion of almond and macadamia samples are also subjected to additional special herbicide, phosphine and/or heavy metals screening.